 • International airfare and airfare between Ponta Delgada and Horta Island

-• Other activities, meals and extra costs at hotels not mentioned
+• Other activities, meals and extra costs at hotels not mentioned in our itinerary

 • Travel insurance is mandatory for all travellers.